 This is especially relevant in the context of ethics, corporate responsibility, sustainability, etc.

-So a good modern stakeholder model or analysis would be one which recognises all of the stakeholder and then identifies a relationship (needs and interests, etc), and also shows a degree of impact for each stakeholder.
+So a good modern stakeholder model or analysis would be one which recognises all of the stakeholders and then identifies a relationship (needs and interests, etc.) and also shows a degree of impact for each stakeholder.
 Such an analysis can be helpful in training and development, and is arguably also essential in strategic planning and decision-making.

 For example, a villager in deepest Africa is a stakeholder in all UK organisations given their (our) effect on the world's natural shared resources and the natural world as a whole.
 Children yet to be born on the other side of the world are stakeholders of any organisation given that its activities use, deplete, spoil, (or preferably instead) protect, enhance, and improve the resources and quality of life available to future generations.

 Stakeholders can be found in any or all of the following groups depending on the type of organisation.
-Below are examples of stakeholder groups, including conventional 'investor' stakeholders, and more modern stakeholder ideas.
-Remember, a stakeholder is any group that is affected in one way or another by the activities of an organisation.
+Below are examples of stakeholder groups, including conventional 'investor' stakeholders, and more modern stakeholder ideas:

 Many of these groups would not conventionally be considered to be stakeholders, but think about it: each of these groups could have an interest in and could be affected by the activities of an organisation.
 If a connection is not easy to see and understand it doesn't mean the connection doesn't exist.